-A urogenital sinus occurs during fetal development; the cause is unknown.
+A urogenital sinus occurs when the baby is developing before birth; the cause is unknown.

 Symptoms depend on the severity of the condition.
-If your daughter has a chronic urogenital sinus, urine from the bladder may fill the vagina.
+If the child has a chronic urogenital sinus, urine from the bladder may fill the vagina.
 Instead of two separate openings for the vagina and urethra, there is only one.
 Other potential signs include:

 Sometimes urogenital sinus defects will be diagnosed during a prenatal ultrasound.
 Other cases will be diagnosed during a physical exam after birth.

 Surgery is necessary to repair urogenital sinus.
-Our team will determine the best type of surgery, depending on your daughter’s unique situation.
+Our team will determine the best type of surgery, depending on the child’s unique situation.
 The purpose of surgery is to give your child as normal function and appearance of genitalia as possible.